-We suggest a novel approach for vulnerability prediction using machine translation.
-Machine Translation can be considered as a transformation function $\mathit{transform(X) = Y}$ where the input $\mathit{X = \{x_1, x_2, \ldots, x_n\}}$ is a set of \emph{entities} that represents a component to be transformed to produce the output $\mathit{Y = \{y_1, y_2, \ldots, y_n\}}$ which is a set of entities that represent a transformed (desired) component.
 In the training phase, the transformation function learns on the example pairs $\mathit{(X,Y)}$ available in the training dataset.
-In our context, $X$ contains vulnerable entities (representing a vulnerable component) and $Y$ contains fixed entities (representing the corresponding fixed component).
-The transformation function can be trained \emph{not} to transform, i.e., to produce the same output as the input in cases where $Y$ is the desired entity-set.
-This is achieved by training the function on the example pairs $(Y,Y)$, i.e. $\mathit{transform(Y) = Y}$.
+In our context, $X$ contains vulnerable entities, representing a vulnerable component, and $Y$ contains fixed entities, representing the corresponding fixed component.
+The transformation function can be trained \emph{not} to transform, \ie to reproduce the same output as the input in cases where $X$ is the desired entity-set.
+This is achieved by training the function on the example pairs $(X,X)$, i.e. $\mathit{transform(X) = X}$.
 In the case of vulnerability prediction modeling, this learned transformation will be used as our prediction model.

-Among the several machine translation algorithms that have been suggested over the past years, we use the RNN Encoder-Decoder which is established and is used by many recent studies~\cite{Tufano_2019,sutskever2014sequence}.